-In this situation of shifting grounds, the NordMedia Journalism Division invites papers that advance the empirical and theoretical knowledge, as well as methodological approaches to the study of journalism.
+In a situation of shifting grounds, in the wake of the Covid-19 pandemic and in the time of war in Ukraine, the media has many significant roles to fulfil.
+Independent journalism is increasingly important, new technologies introduce both opportunities and challenges, and there is an increasing need from the audiences to make sense of the reality.
+The NordMedia Journalism Division invites papers that advance the empirical and theoretical knowledge, as well as methodological approaches to the study of journalism.

 We are particularly interested in contributions that address how current technological, social, and structural developments influence journalism, its practices, and its roles in everyday life, society, culture, and politics.
 We also welcome contributions that relate journalism to other relevant media professions/practices and situates it in the broader media environment.
 Furthermore, we encourage revisiting the existing theories, concepts, and questions in light of these same developments, inviting the research community to critically and creatively engage in the discussion of journalism studies’ focuses and approaches now and in the future.

 This division accepts full papers, long abstracts, panel presentations, and workshops.
 You will find the instructions for submissions of abstracts for all these forms of presentation at the conference’s website.
 Discussants will be appointed to papers and long abstracts.
 Still, the division also assumes that all participants will read each other’s papers in order for the discussion to be more informed.